 Contraindications: Caution when pregnant with larger doses of nettles.
 However, decocted tea is good for pregnancy in small quantities for the mineral content, especially iron.
 In general, avoid handling the raw plant as it can be irritating.
 In larger quantities it can be too drying and in some rare cases cause headaches or constipation.
 If this is the case, nettles can still be used, simply combine it with a moistening herb like violet, licorice or marshmallow.

 While I was researching this herb I found that a lot of world-renown herbalists rave about nettles year-round as a superior tonic, it's even a famous Chinese “long-life” herb.
 If used daily it can pretty much replace your multivitamin/mineral since it's rich in iron, calcium, potassium, silicon, manganese, magnesium, zinc, chromium, vitamin A, B, C, and more.
 It is also high in protein (mostly when consumed as food) and helpful in nearly every protein pathways, including digestion, immune response, liver metabolism, skin reactions and kidney elimination.
 Nettles is high in the antioxidant chlorophyll and is therefore great for detoxification, oxygenating the blood and eliminating heavy metals from the body.
-The high nutrient content plus serotonin content is known to soothe frayed nerves and surround tissue.
+The high nutrient content plus serotonin content is known to soothe frayed nerves and surrounding tissue.

 In the book The Herbal Apothecary, Dr. JJ Pursell says “it seems to take from waste all that is valuable and turn it into healing gold.”
 Nettles is regarded as safe for all ages and helpful in almost every situation (unless it’s picked fresh without gloves, then you will quickly learn why it’s other name is “stinging” nettles).
 It is a great long-term treatment for any illness.